mirrahman109/Digital-WhiteBoard/README.md

 ### Basic Drawing
 1. Select the **Brush** tool from the toolbar
 2. Choose your desired color using the **Color** button
-3. Adjust brush size with the size slider
+3. Adjust brush size with the size drop down menue
 4. Click and drag on the canvas to draw
 <img width="1275" height="951" alt="Screenshot 2025-07-31 104736" src="https://github.com/user-attachments/assets/e366739a-6bc7-42f5-81ed-0c2a51a3633e" />